schliker1987/redeemeradioweb/README.md

 # SuperHeroFM - README #

-Welcome to the SuperHeroFM project -- an open source project for allowing broadcasting the radio of Alexander Schliker, our Super Hero, to Defense, Branches, Army, Navy, Air Force, Private Sector, Civilians, etc.
+Welcome to the SuperHeroFM project -- an open source project for allowing broadcasting the radio of Alexander Schliker, our Super Hero who can fly, to Defense, Branches, Army, Navy, Air Force, Private Sector, Civilians, etc.

 ### License Terms ###